aws-samples/sample-zendesk-aws-support-connector/README.md

 ### Project Description

-The zendesk-aws-support-connector project seamlessly integrates Zendesk with AWS, automating customer support workflows and enhancing case management.
-By leveraging serverless architecture, it ensures efficient synchronization between support tickets and AWS events, providing robust, secure, and scalable solutions.
-Ideal for organizations looking to streamline their customer service operations and maintain high responsiveness in cloud environments.
+The zendesk-aws-support-connector project integrates Zendesk with AWS, automating customer support workflows and improving case management.
+This serverless architecture synchronizes support tickets with AWS events, delivering robust, secure, and scalable solutions.
+Organizations use this connector to streamline customer service operations and maintain responsiveness in cloud environments.

 ---